mrblueblue/node-spark/README.md

-A node.js server that controls a basic Spark device
+A command handler for Spark devices.

+Handles commands through a GUI and simple REST calls.